SolarPanelsForFarms.uk

 How Much Do Agricultural Solar Panels Cost?

 Agricultural solar panel installation costs in the UK typically range from £750-£1,000 per kilowatt-peak (kWp) installed, depending on system size, installation complexity, and equipment specifications.
 This is significantly lower than residential solar costs (£1,200-£1,800 per kWp) because farm installations benefit from economies of scale, simpler roof structures, and easier access.
 A small farm system of 30-50kW typically costs £22,500-£50,000 before grants.
 Medium systems of 50-100kW range from £37,500-£100,000.
 Large commercial farm installations of 100-250kW+ cost £75,000-£250,000+.
 These prices include all equipment, installation, grid connection, and commissioning.
-Grant funding through the Farming Equipment and Technology Fund reduces net investment by 25-40%, bringing effective payback periods to 3-5 years for most farm installations.
+Grant funding through the Farming Equipment and Technology Fund (FETF) reduces net investment by 40%, and combined with 100% Annual Investment Allowance, effective payback is 1.6–2.6 years for most farm installations.

 Cost Breakdown: What You Pay For